 Diet Coke has about 13mg of caffeine per 100ml, compared to about 10mg in Coke No Sugar.

-Calories in Coke No Sugar
+Coke No Sugar Calories

 When it comes to calories, Coke No Sugar has a slight edge over Diet Coke: 0.33 calories per 100ml compared to 0.35 calories per 100ml.
 Most of the calories in both drinks probably come from the food acids.
 Bear in mind that at the level of less than one calorie per 100ml, both drinks may realistically be called zero calorie because the human body is going to draw no usable calories at that dilution.